Impact Campaign Open Call

 Application Process

-Our application for the 2024 Impact Campaign Open Call closed on September 30, 2024.
+Our application for the 2026 Impact Campaign Open Call will open in Fall 2025.

-We will announce the selected project in December 2024, based on input from Represent Justice staff, Ambassadors, and partners.
-For finalists, we will schedule a meeting to speak about your goals for the impact of your project.
+We will announce the selected project in January 2026, based on input from Represent Justice staff, Ambassadors, and partners.
+For projects that are shortlisted, we will schedule a meeting to speak about your goals for the impact of your project.

 We want to make our application processes accessible.

-We can schedule a call to discuss the application questions, and you can also let us know if you prefer to submit cell phone videos instead of a written application.
-To schedule a call, email our team at films@representjustice.org.
+You can let us know if you prefer to submit cell phone videos instead of a written application.
+Email our team at films@representjustice.org.

 Eligibility & Criteria